csharmaodp/backup/README.md

 - **new_image**: This is the name (not the location) of the ISO image that you want to install on your BIG-IP.
 This can be either a HotFix or a major version ISO.
 This must be accessible on the control node.

 - **new_image_dir**: This is the location of the ISO image that you want to install.
-This must be accessible on the control node.
+This must be accessible on the Ansible control node.

 - **backup_loc**: This is the location that UCS backups will be stored in.
-This location is **ON THE BIG-IP** not the ansible control node.
+This location is **ON THE BIG-IP** not the Ansible control node.

 - **backup_pfx**: This is a prefix that will be added to the ucs backup.
-This is useful is you want to use the date, or some other identifier to denote the work being done (i.e. a change number).
+This is useful is you want to use the date, or some other identifier to denote the work being done (i.e. a change window number or internal service request number).

 ## Assumptions
 There are several important assumptions that the playbook makes:

-- That the address in your ansible hosts file is the management address of the device.
+- That the address in your Ansible hosts file is the management address of the device.
 - That the user you use has admin priviliges on the BIG-IP.
 - That your F5 devices are in a group called "F5" in your ansible hosts file.